 For tickets purchased in other countries, JetBlue only pays commissions as mandated by the local government.
 At this time, Colombia is the only country that qualifies for this exception and JetBlue will pay the mandated 1% commission on JetBlue fares only for tickets issued by an agency in Colombia.
 Any commission taken in excess of 1% or taken on another airline fare component will result in a debit memo in the amount of the excess commission plus a $50 Service Charge.

 If a travel agent issues two identical tickets for the same customer, JetBlue will allow the agency to refund the most recent ticket back to the original form of payment.
 We will waive the applicable change/cancel penalty fee required by our fare rules; however a $50 Service Charge debit memo will be issued to the travel agency for administrative costs.

 Travel agents are responsible for upholding CAT 18 fare rules with respect to endorsements.
 Auto-populated text in the Endorsement box should not be removed or altered when the ticket is issued.
 During an exchange, the new ticket endorsements must be annotated with the correct text.
 Removed or altered endorsement text will result in a $25 Service Charge debit memo.
-Do not put waiver code information in the endorsement field as this may result in a debit memo for improper use of waiver codes.
+Note: In the event a corporate discount has been added in the Tour Code box, waiver code information can be added in the Endorsement box after the required annotated text.